The Optimality of Blocking Designs in Equally and Unequally Allocated Randomized Experiments with General Response: Analyzing Designs

 \bneqn Q_q := \expesub{\Z_T, \Z_C}{\msesub{\W}{\tauhat}} + c_q \sqrt{\varsub{\Z_T, \Z_C}{\msesub{\W}{\tauhat}}}. \eneqn

 This criterion allows us to incorporate the effect of both the mean and variance with respect to the unobserved covariates and allows us to compare designs asymptotically.
-We discuss other criterions that can capture both considerations in Section~\ref{sec:discussion}.
-We demonstrate later via simulation that employing the standard normal quantile $c_q := -z_{1 - q}$ provides near-exact quantiles as we conjecture there is a central limit theorem on $\msesub{\W}{\tauhat}$ over realizations of $\Z_T, \Z_C$ if $N_{\W}$ is large.
+We discuss why this approximation is compelling along with alternative criterions that capture both considerations in Section~\ref{sec:discussion}.

 Using the expectation from Equation~\ref{eq:expe_mse} and the variance term computed in Section~\ref{app:var_mse} in the Supplemental Material, we can express the approximate tail criterion as

 \bneqn Q_q = \oneover{4n^2} \parens{c_Z + \mathcal{B}_1 + c_{q} \sqrt{r^2 \rcontrol^2 \kappa_Z + 4\parens{\mathcal{B}_2 + \mathcal{S}} + 2\mathcal{R} }} \eneqn